List of The Mummy franchise characters: Colonel Choi

-Choi (Jessey Meng) is General Yang's assistant, second-in-command, and possibly his lover.
+Choi (portrayed by Jessey Meng) is General Yang's assistant, second-in-command, and possibly his lover.
 She accompanies Yang to Shanghai when the O'Connells bring the Eye of Shangri-La to the museum to awaken the Emperor, where, after a skirmish with Evelyn, she helped General Yang revive the Dragon Emperor.
-Refusing to let him go despite his order, she died with General Yang when she and her superior were crushed to death inside the tomb.
-She has a long scar on her left side of her face.
+Refusing to let him go despite his orders, she died with Yang when she and her superior were crushed to death inside the tomb.